-BREAKING NEWS: Corn beef ban lifted
+BREAKING NEWS: Corned beef ban lifted

-BREAKING NEWS: Corn beef ban liftedDominica News Online - Thursday, April 6th, 2017 at 4:29 PM
+BREAKING NEWS: Corned beef ban liftedDominica News Online - Thursday, April 6th, 2017 at 4:29 PM

 The ban of corned beef from Brazil to Dominica has been lifted with immediate effect.

-This is according to Trade Commissioner, Matthan Walter.
+This is according to Director of Trade, Matthan Walter.

 “The Ministry of Trade, Energy and Employment, the Environmental Health Department and the Veterinary Unit within the Ministry of Agriculture is pleased to announce that a decision has taken with immediate effect to lift the import ban and reintroduced into circulation the sale of corned beef originating from Brazil,” he said.